sean0x42/kdf-legacy/document/styles.md

 }
 ```

+When storing styles in file format, please save the root JSON object to a file
+called `styles.json`.

-## Defining a Named Style
+## Defining a Style Class

-Named styles are enumerated within a single JSON object.
-The keys in this object
+Classes are enumerated within a single JSON object.
+The keys in this object are
-are used to uniquely identify each named style, which are also JSON objects.
+used to uniquely identify each named style, which are also JSON objects.

 ```json
 {